vuw-research-computing/raapoi-docs/docs/training/gpu-neural-style.md

 1e12 5e4
 ```

-In our submision script we will parse these values with ```awk```.
-Awk is a bit beyond the scope of this lesson, but it is handy shell tool for manipulating text.
+In our submission script we will parse these values with ```awk```.
+Awk is a bit beyond the scope of this lesson, but it is a handy shell tool for manipulating text.
 [Digital ocean has a nice primer on Awk](https://www.digitalocean.com/community/tutorials/how-to-use-the-awk-language-to-manipulate-text-in-linux)

 submit_gpu_train_array
 ```bash